-Once you have discussed the scope of your project with the inspector, he/she will walk through the site and document all of the PACM’s and separate them into homogeneous testings groups.
-A thorough listing of all PACM’s is crucial to a professional report that will protect the health and legal liabilities of all parties involved.
+Once you have discussed the scope of your project with the inspector, he/she will walk through the site, document all of the PACMs, and separate them into homogeneous testings groups.
+A thorough listing of all PACMs is crucial to a professional report that will protect the health and legal liabilities of all parties involved.

-The EPA divides potentially asbestos containing materials into 3 distinct categories, and uses those categories to determine how many samples are required.
+The EPA divides potentially asbestos-containing materials into three distinct categories, and uses those categories to determine how many samples are required.
 Properly identifying and categorizing the building materials is essential in assuring a professional report with a limited scope and cost of asbestos testing.

 Materials applied to pipes, fittings, boilers, breechings, tanks, ducts, or other components to prevent heat loss or heat gain.

-due to the non-homogeneous nature of this materials (they were usually mixed on-site and may not be the same throughout) the EPA requires a certain number of random samples per square foot:
+Due to the nonhomogeneous nature of these materials (they were usually mixed on-site and may not be the same throughout), the EPA requires a certain number of random samples per square foot: